-Found in: Shampoo, body wash, foundation, face wash, mouthwash and toothpaste.
+Found in: Shampoo, body wash, foundation, face wash, mouthwash, and toothpaste.

-Other names: Monododecyl ester sodium salt sulfuric acid, sodium dodecyl sulfate, sodium dodecyl sulphate, sodium lauryl sulfate, sodium salt sulfuric acid, monododecyl ester, sulfuric acid monododecyl ester sodium salt, sulfuric acid, monododecyl ester, sodium salt, ai3-00356, akyposal sds, aquarex me, aquarex methyl.
+Other names: Monododecyl ester sodium salt sulfuric acid, sodium dodecyl sulfate, sodium dodecyl sulfate, sodium lauryl sulfate, sodium salt sulfuric acid, monododecyl ester, sulfuric acid monododecyl ester sodium salt, sulfuric acid, monododecyl ester, sodium salt, ai3-00356, akyposal sds, aquarex me, aquarex methyl.

 07. Diethanolamine (DEA) and Triethanolamine (TEA)

-Found in: Soaps, shampoos, hair conditioners and dyes, lotions, shaving creams, pharmaceutical ointments, eyeliners, mascara, eye shadows, blush, foundations, fragrances and sunscreens.
+Found in: Soaps, shampoos, hair conditioners and dyes, lotions, shaving creams, pharmaceutical ointments, eyeliners, mascara, eye shadows, blush, foundations, fragrances, and sunscreens.

 Other names: Triethanolamine, diethanolamine, DEA, TEA, cocamide DEA, cocamide MEA, DEA-cetyl phosphate, DEA oleth-3 phosphate, lauramide DEA, linoleamide MEA, myristamide DEA, oleamide DEA, stearamide MEA, TEA-lauryl sulfate.

-Found in: Moisturizer, eye shadow, foundation, sunscreen, conditioner, mascara, eye liner, shampoo, lip gloss, concealer, body wash, hand cream, blush, hair color, hair spray, lip balm, lotion, nail polish, baby wipes, baby lotions and soaps, soap (liquid and bar), shaving cream, deodorant, toothpaste, fragrance, hair removal waxes and hand sanitizer.
+Found in: Moisturizer, eye shadow, foundation, sunscreen, conditioner, mascara, eyeliner, shampoo, lip gloss, concealer, body wash, hand cream, blush, hair color, hair spray, lip balm, lotion, nail polish, baby wipes, baby lotions and soaps, soap (liquid and bar), shaving cream, deodorant, toothpaste, fragrance, hair removal waxes, and hand sanitizer.